 "A simple kiss, that's all I ask."

-Stiles opened his mouth to vehemently protest, because there wasn't any trust there [between them], but Derek stopped him cold with just a look.
+Stiles opened his mouth to vehemently protest, because there wasn't any trust between them, but Derek stopped him cold with just a look.
 "It's a good deal, and you'd be a fool not to take it.
 I give you my word, I want nothing but a kiss.
 I will not force anything beyond that."
 He assured.
 Stiles chewed up his bottom lip, indecision rendering the pink flesh raw and slick.
 Despite their rocky beginning, Derek had his moments.
-Obviously consent was of some importance to him, or Stiles would be well without his closely - guarded chastity.
+Obviously consent was of some importance to him, or Stiles would be well without his closely guarded chastity.
 Derek was within his rights to take whatever he wanted from Stiles, but he hadn't.

 He was ashamed to say he melted slightly.
 Derek didn't mind.

 "Did you have a destination in mind, or are we meant to wander aimlessly until you tire?"
-Derek asked, his chin hooked over his shoulder so they might hear him.
+Derek grumped, his chin hooked over his shoulder so they might hear him.
 Stiles harumphed and pointedly said nothing.
 As silly as Derek made it sound, that was the plan.
 He wanted to wander aimlessly, he didn't think he'd have a posse to entertain.
 He wasn't their sherpa anymore than he was Derek's eager whore.
 He turned to Jackson, seeking conversation outside the colorful parameters of Derek's monosyllables and apathetic grunts [not that Jackson would provide more than that].

 "Is your hand causing you pain?"

 Jackson looked surprised to be addressed, or maybe that someone was asking after his wellbeing.
-Did he think Stiles would forget the admittedly morbid pleasure of shoving a piece of tapered bone through his flesh, repeatedly?
+Did he think Stiles would forget the admittedly morbid pleasure of shoving tapered bone through his flesh, repeatedly?
 Jackson was his patient, and Stiles kept up with his patients.
 Deaton said it so many times during their apprenticeship ["our job only ends with time, the time it takes for a wound to become a scar"].
 If not properly cared for after immediate treatment, the smallest cut could ripen with infection.
 Jackson looked the type to ignore an injury until it went away on its own or eventually killed him.

 Unbeknown to the three of them, Derek was stewing in his own unprecedented feelings of surprise and perplexity.
-He knew what Stiles had done for Jackson, he'd turned it over in his mind regularly after learning the details from Peter.
+He knew what Stiles had done for Jackson.
+He'd turned it over in his mind regularly after learning the details from Peter.
 He asked himself why, when he was so close to getting away, would Stiles do something so...?
 He couldn't fit the right word to it, but many came to mind [selfless, foolish, masochistic].
 Derek would've used such an obvious weakness against his impromptu enemy, not sit him down and patch him up.
 That, more so than most incidents with Stiles at the epicenter, puzzled Derek.

 He couldn't decide if Stiles was too foolish to survive, slave to his misguided compassions, or just a better person than Derek would ever be.

 "My Master is a man of medicine, I'm his apprentice."
-Stiles said, faint nostalgia in his voice.
-He knew it was only days ago that he and Scott were learning how to weave good thread under Deaton's easy instruction, but it felt like years.
+Stiles said, faint nostalgia coloring his voice.
+He knew it was only days ago that he and Scott were just learning how to weave good thread under Deaton's easy instruction, but it felt like years.
 His home was a coil of smoky memory, doomed to dissipate against the roof of his skull, and he was afraid he might forget it completely.
 Suddenly, a destination came to mind.
 He hastened to Derek's side and nudged him with an excited elbow.
 Derek scowled, but Stiles wasn't deterred.
 He tried to make himself look as small and humble as possible.
 "Might we visit my home?"

 After several minutes of heated deliberation, they did.